Ethionamide: Adverse effects

 Ethionamide frequently causes gastrointestinal distress with nausea and vomiting which can lead patients to stop taking it.
 This can sometimes be improved by taking it with food.

+Hepatotoxicity

 Ethionamide can cause hepatocellular toxicity and is contraindicated in patients with severe liver impairment.
 Patients on ethionamide should have regular monitoring of their liver function tests.
 Liver toxicity occurs in up to 5% of patients and follows a pattern similar to isoniazid, usually arising in the first 1 to 3 months of therapy, but can occur even after more than 6 months of therapy.
 The pattern of liver function test derangement is often a rise in the ALT and AST.

+Neurotoxicity

 Both central neurological side effects such as psychiatric disturbances and encephalopathy, along with peripheral neuropathy have been reported.
 Administering pyridoxine along with ethionamide may reduce these effects and is recommended.

+Thyrotoxicity

 Ethionamide is structurally similar to methimazole, which is used to inhibit thyroid hormone synthesis, and has been linked to hypothyroidism in several TB patients.
 Periodic monitoring of thyroid function while on ethionamide is recommended.